 As an aside – here’s a topic that bears investigation by Western psychologists, particularly those with a Jungian bent.
 This geometrical construct is consistent with, and may even explain, the fact that careful observers of human experience, especially who aspire to self-knowledge and self-actualization, are persuaded of the significance (sometimes helpfulness) of dreams.

 Freud, for example, held that daily events are nested within an encompassing dream state – a field rich in information beyond ordinary access.
 Small wonder.
 For, as shown here, the dream state is foundational to the material world.
 Located within the middle Gate Keeper layer of the Life Wheel, it resides at a deeper level, therefore closer to the experience of light and illumination than the waking state which is invested in primarily tangible, measurable experience.

-Be that as it may, the accomplished yogi, one who experiences what has been called “Christ consciousness,” links the levels into a single continuum of awareness called “turyia,” living both here and there.
+Be that as it may, the accomplished yogi, one who experiences what is described as “Christ consciousness,” links the levels into a single continuum of awareness called “turyia,” living both here and there.
 Awareness of the silent core is consciously present while fully awake.
 One’s daily reality is clear and consistent with one’s dreams as well as with deepest knowing.

 On a personal note, as someone who grew up saturated in classical music, I experienced an easier time than most in relating to yoga sciences.
 String music served as my particular bridge to inner realms of experience.